 Corporate Transparency Act: Understanding Your Obligation

-The dawn of January 1, 2024, ushers in a new era.
-All new and existing entities (yes – all) will need to either (i) confirm they qualify for an exemption from the CTA’s reporting requirements or (ii) timely submit a beneficial ownership information (BOI) report to the U.S. Treasury’s Financial Crimes and Enforcement Network (FinCEN).)
+As of January 1, 2024, new and existing entities (yes – all) will need to either (i) confirm they qualify for an exemption from the CTA’s reporting requirements or (ii) timely submit a beneficial ownership information (BOI) report to the U.S. Treasury’s Financial Crimes and Enforcement Network (FinCEN).)

 The Positive Impact of the Corporate Transparency Act